 Basis of Presentation - Unaudited Interim Financial Information - The accompanying unaudited interim consolidated financial statements and related notes have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information, and in accordance with the rules and regulations of the United States Securities and Exchange Commission (the "SEC") with respect to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 The unaudited interim consolidated financial statements furnished reflect all adjustments (consisting of normal recurring adjustments) which are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
 Interim results are not necessarily indicative of the results for the full year.
-These unaudited interim consolidated financial statements of the Company for the year ended December 31, 2012 and notes thereto contained in the Company's annual report on Form 10-K for the year ended December 31, 2012, as filed with the SEC March 29, 2013.
+These unaudited interim consolidated financial statements should be read in conjunction with the consolidated financial statements of the Company for the year ended December 31, 2012 and notes thereto contained in the Company's annual report on Form 10-K for the year ended December 31, 2012, as filed with the SEC March 29, 2013.